karlstolley/ht/README.md

 # Humanizing Technology

+**Description**: This course provides a broad overview of theories and applied efforts to humanize technology, particularly computer technology, over the past thirty years.
+Course readings will survey a variety of approaches to the topic, such as open source, human cognition, interface design, and theater.
+Students will complete applied projects but should also expect to write extensively on the topic.

 ## Book List
   * Petzold, Charles. _Code: The Hidden Language of Computer Hardware and Software_.
 Microsoft Press, 2000.
 ISBN 0735611319
   * Reas, Casey & Chandler McWilliams. _Form + Code in Design, Art, and Architecture: A Guide to Computational Aesthetics_.
 New York: Princeton Architectural Press, 2010.
 ISBN 1568989377